 The Company's credit agreements provide for a \$1.2 billion Term Loan and include a \$300.0 million uncommitted incremental term loan facility.
 The Term Loan matures on May 31, 2020.
 The Term Loan initially bore interest at rates based upon either a base rate plus an applicable margin of 1.75% or adjusted LIBOR rate plus an applicable margin of 2.75%, subject to a LIBOR floor of 0.75%.
 Beginning in the second quarter of 2014, and measured each subsequent quarter thereafter, the applicable margin related to base rate loans is reduced to 1.50% and the applicable margin related to LIBOR rate loans is reduced to 2.50%, to the extent that the Company's net debt leverage ratio, as defined in the Term Loan, is below 3.00 to 1.00 for that measurement period.
-The Company's net debt leverage ratio as of March 31, 2016 was above 3.00 to 1.00.
-As of March 31, 2016, the Company is in compliance with all covenants of the Term Loan.
-There are no financial maintenance covenants on the Term Loan.
+The Company's net debt leverage ratio as of June 30, 2016 was above 3.00 to 1.00.
+As of June 30, 2016, the Company is in compliance with all covenants of the Term Loan.

 The Company's credit agreements also provide for the \$250.0 million Amended ABL Facility.
 The maturity date of the Amended ABL Facility is May 29, 2020.
 In May 2015, the Company borrowed \$100.0 million under the Amended ABL Facility, which was used as a voluntary prepayment of Term Loan borrowings.
-As of March 31, 2016, there was \$100.0 million outstanding under the Amended ABL Facility, and the Company is in compliance with all of its covenants.
+As of June 30, 2016, there was \$100.0 million outstanding under the Amended ABL Facility, and the Company is in compliance with all covenants of the Amended ABL Facility.